bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/InstancesList.png

-Please, note, the details of an Instance show not only the instance settings but also:
+The system additionally shows the following fields in the Instance details:

 - Stages
-   Stages display information about current status of the framework that starts Instance.
-It allows you to follow the start or stop processes of Instance.
+   Stages display information about the current status of the framework that starts Instance.
+It allows you to follow starting or stopping of the instance.

    The stages include: